IBM/z_ansible_collections_samples/zos_concepts/templates/copy_template/README.md

-# Use Jinja2 templates with zos_copy
+# Use Jinja templates with zos_copy
-This playbook demonstrates how to use local Jinja2 templates to create datasets and files in z/OS using Red Hat Ansible Certified Content for IBM Z.
+This playbook demonstrates how to use local Jinja templates to copy datasets and files in z/OS using Red Hat Ansible Certified Content for IBM Z.

 This playbook uses: